owncloud-ops/cookiecutter-container/README.md

 Cookiecutter recipe to easily create docker images.

-Usage it with `cookiecutter gh:owncloud-ops/cookiecutter-docker-image`
+Use it with `cookiecutter gh:owncloud-ops/cookiecutter-docker-image`

 ### License